niqdevgit/Groq-API-Example/README.md

 2. Use the API to perform tasks, such as translating English into your native language.
 3. Upload the implementation to GitHub and share the GitHub link in Google Colab.

+## Usage
+- Clone the repo
+- run the server: "uvicorn app:app --reload"
+- have your API key on .env file
+- send http request, via postman or VScode extension